 Mortgage Payments – Get Lower Mortgage Rates

 Mortgage payments are usually the biggest household expense for a lot of people.
-Just by ensuring you remortgage once the introductory cheaper rate ends which is usually fixed for 2 to 5 years, can save you thousands a year.
+Just ensuring you remortgage once the introductory cheaper rate ends which are usually fixed for 2 to 5 years, can save you thousands a year.

 This could be something as simple as taking your mortgage payments from 3.2% down to 2.2%, which on the face of it doesn’t seem like much and is why people often don’t focus on it.
 However, for every £100,000 you are borrowing you’ll save £1,000 per year, plus all the extra interest that accrues over the mortgage term.

 Even if it takes you a few hours every 2 to 5 years, you could be saving £1,000+ per hour of work, quite the hourly rate if you were going to try and earn it instead!
 If you’re worried about your credit score, read this guide to get an excellent credit score and put yourself in the driving seat.